gary-archer/oauth.websample.final/README.md

 ## API Requests

 Only SameSite cookies are used in the browser, in line with 2021 security recommendations.\
-The access token cookie uses these properties, and other cookies are private to the BFF API:
+The access token and CSRF cookies sent to APIs contain the following properties:

 - HTTP Only
 - Secure